hlts2/crssh/example/README.md

 # example

-This directory provides example of SSH password cracker for penetration tests on using brute force or dictionary attacks.
+This directory provides example of SSH password cracker for penetration tests using brute force or dictionary attacks.

 ## Example